 Magical thinking is everywhere, and you can probably find it if you want to.
 We can think magically about how our abusive spouse will change "tomorrow".
 We can also think magically that we'll get a promotion without actually asking for it or throwing our hat in the ring.

 In my book, magical thinking is a form of resistance, not to mention a form of self-delusion, as well as the delusion of others who trust your opinion and follow your lead.

 Silence, Complicity, and Resistance

-In our personal lives, we can resist saving for retirement because giving up certain luxuries is too uncomfortable to consider (I've been there, believe me.)
-We can resist so much of life, can't we?
+In our personal lives, we can resist saving for retirement because giving up certain luxuries is too uncomfortable to consider (I know this from experience.)
+We can resist so much in life, can't we?
 I do, probably every day.

 Resistance to change comes in myriad forms, and some are uglier than others.
 Not leaving an abuser, putting up with a bully, not being ready to seek treatment for an addiction disorder; these are some of the darker sides of the coin.
 For most of us, though, resistance to change is in the minor details of life and career.

 Stunted Career Growth

-I've spoken with hundreds of nurses over the years, and I've seen countless examples of nurses' career growth and forward trajectory being stymied by nothing other than resistance to change.
+I've spoken with hundreds of nurses over the years and I've seen countless examples of nurses' career growth and forward trajectory being stymied by nothing other than resistance to change.
 Sure, exhaustion or ennui can keep you from taking action, but sometimes we just don't know what to do even though we know that change is necessary.
 Sometimes this may be caused by too many options (aka: option paralysis).

 Our nursing career growth can get stunted for many reasons, and it's painful to see someone stuck in a job they hate with colleagues they distrust and an endless future of joyless shifts ahead of them; isn't that just so tragic?